gitlabhq/gitlabhq/doc/api/issues.md

 ## Delete an issue

 Only for admins and project owners.
 Soft deletes the issue in question.
-If the operation is successful, a status code of `200` is returned.
-Any the case you cannot destroy this issue, or it is not present, code `404` is given.
+If the operation is successful, a status code `200` is returned.
+In case you cannot destroy this issue, or it is not present, code `404` is given.

 ```